 The Council on Ionizing Radiation Measurements and Standards (CIRMS) is an independent, non-profit council that draws together experts involved in all aspects of ionizing radiation to discuss, review and assess developments and needs in this field.

-Drawing upon expertise from government and national laboratories, agencies and departments, from the academic community and from industry, CIRMS has issued its fifth triennial report on “Needs in Ionizing Radiation Measurements and Standards.”
+Drawing upon expertise from government and national laboratories, agencies and departments, from the academic community and from industry, back in 2011 CIRMS issued its fifth triennial report on “Needs in Ionizing Radiation Measurements and Standards.”
+It was the last one published, and since then it has been constantly updated by the Council and its members.

-Each of the subcommittees of the CIRMS Science and Technology Committee has prepared a series of MPDs pertinent to their area of expertise.
-These were arrived at through dialog at CIRMS meetings and workshops.
+Each of the three subcommittees of the CIRMS Science and Technology Committee has prepared a series of MPDs pertinent to their area of expertise.
+These were arrived at through dialog at CIRMS numerousmeetings and workshops.

 CIRMS Medical Subcommittee, which deals with diagnostic and therapeutic uses of ionizing radiation, has found need in four specific areas: